allanakshay12/Comprehensive-Guide-to-Zoom/README.md

 # Comprehensive Guide to Zoom

+## Quaratine Diaries - Day 1
  Quarantine hits you hard.
 This is one of the products of that.